 Jaisalmer Rajasthan, India Travel Guide

 Jaisalmer's location on an ancient camel trade route connected India to Central Asia and the Middle East.
 The city prospered by taxing caravans that passed through its gates.
-This trade brought great wealth, leading to the construction of grand havelis by wealthy merchants.
+This trade brought great wealth, leading to the building of grand havelis by wealthy merchants.

 Rawal Jaisal, a Bhati Rajput ruler, founded Jaisalmer in 1156 AD.
 The city's location on an ancient camel trade route connecting India to Central Asia and the Middle East saw it prosper.
 This wealth funded grand havelis by wealthy merchants.
-These havelis remain architectural marvels.
+These havelis remain architectural wonders.

 Named for its yellow sandstone architecture, glowing gold under the desert sun.